t-mullen/observed-remove-set/README.md

 Look at the last two lines.
 There is a conflict there!
 Did `set1` delete the `'a'` and re-add it?
 Or did it add a redundant `'a'` only to delete it soon after?
 With normal sets, we cannot know and we may end up with `set1 = []` and `set2 = ['a']`.

-However, these are **OR-Sets** and have eventual consistentcy.
+However, these are **OR-Sets** and have eventual consistency.
 Therefore we can be *certain* that `set1 = set2`.
 We can't predict the end state, but we are guaranteed that all connected sets will reach the same state at the end of our operations.

 ## install